 The early church taught Christians to look for the Light coming into the world at the darkest time of the year - nine months after the spring equinox.
 This gentle, obscure light emerges from the darkness in the most fragile form of a newborn baby.

-The Advent discipline of awareness continues into Christmas eve night (meditation one) so that the light might arise in my heart in that blessed of all nights.
-The holy star's light leads me to my better self, illuminating my actions (meditation two) so that I might witness, like the shepherds, in the many Bethlehems of our own time (meditation three).
+The Advent discipline of awareness continues into Christmas eve night (Meditation One) so that the light might arise in my heart in that blessed of all nights.
+The holy star's light leads me to my better self, illuminating my actions (Meditation Two) so that I might witness, like the shepherds, in the many Bethlehems of our own time (Meditation Three).

 May the Light of Christ shine in your hearts, -Suzanne

-In Russia, the custom exists of fasting [on the Christmas vigil] until the first star appears.
+Meditation One (Introit) The First Star In Russia, the custom exists of fasting [on the Christmas vigil] until the first star appears.
 This brings to mind both the star which led the magi to Bethlehem and Christ who is the true light.
 May this day also be a day of fast in our souls: let us abstain from all bad or useless thoughts and speech, and await in silence and composure the savior who is coming to us.
 Darkness falls.
 Soon the first star will rise and mark, according to the church calendar, the start of the new day and of the great feast of Christmas.
 With the rising of this star, may the light of our Lord rise for us so that, in the words of the apostle Peter, "Ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts."

 -A monk of the Eastern church A Year of Grace of the Lord quoted from A Christmas Sourcebook, Liturgy Training Publications